Back to basics

 A few extra precautions as you begin, and continue, to lift throughout your life are as follows:

-Each exercise session begins with the obligatory warm-up and ends with a cool down period and then a stretching session.
+Each exercise session begins with the obligatory warm-up and ends with a cool-down period and then a stretching session.
 In this sequence, not warm-up, stretch, and then cool down.
 It is a scientific fact that you will lose up to 8% of your peak strength if you static stretch before you do a power movement.

 Sport specific warm-up

 With the first part of the warm-up carried out thoroughly and correctly, it is now safe to move onto the second part of an effective warm-up.
 In this part, the athlete is specifically preparing the body for the demands of their particular sport.
-During this part of the warm-up, an activity that is more vigorous should be employed.
+During this part of the warm-up, more vigorous activity should be employed.
 Activities should reflect the types of movement and action that will be required during the sporting event.
 The sporting activity now begins.
 Afterwards, the stretching or flexibility takes place as the muscles, tendons and the rest of the body are in a much better position to increase the joint ranges of motion.

 Gaining and maintaining your flexibility may assist in the prevention of back injuries.
 "Flexibility is defined as the range of motion (ROM) of a joint or a series of joints."
 Stated another way it is "the ability of a muscle to relax and yield to a stretch or force."
-More commonly, it simply means the ability to move freely without restriction throughout the full range of motion.
+More commonly, it means the ability to move freely without restriction throughout the full range of motion.
 Full ROM helps to eliminate uncoordinated and inefficient movements that can lead to an injury.
 The ultimate goal of flexibility training is to enhance strength patterns throughout the full range of motion.
 Limitations on the ROM depend upon several factors, some of which are not controllable by the person; age, sex, genetics, injury or disease status.
 And some of which are controllable by the person such as the tolerance to exercise, the level of commitment brought to the exercise sessions and the motivation one has to exercise and improve their health.
 Demonstrable changes result from a faithfully followed program, but the adaptation process takes about six weeks to occur.
 It is a lengthy process and there seems to be no way to hurry this adaptation phase along.
 Stretching the lower back begins, as do other exercise periods, with a general warm-up.

 There are many different stretching protocols of various methods, but they can be placed into two categories: Active and Passive.
 An active stretch takes place when the person doing the stretching applies the force to engage in the stretch.
 Passive stretching, on the other hand, requires a partner or machine to supply the force for the stretch.
 Some of the various stretching methods are: